 About 2 serves of fruit, and from 2 serves (for starchy vegetables) to 5 serves (of green leafy vegetables) of different varieties in the vegetables group will provide about 500-600kJ.
 This is one reason that it makes good sense to fill up on leafy green and other lower kilojoule vegetables when you are trying to lose weight.

 Also, while discretionary food serves can have similar kilojoules (about 600kJ) to a serve of the five food groups, they are usually much smaller and less filling, don't provide you with the fiber and nutrients you need and contain too much saturated fat, added sugars and added salt for good health.

 The Food Guide Pyramid is a graphical representation allowing people to better understand how to eat healthy.
 A balanced diet is one that includes all the food groups of the food pyramid.

-New government nutrition guidelines no longer use the term "serving", instead they use measurements such as ounces and cups.
+NOTE: New government nutrition guidelines no longer use the term "serving", instead they use measurements such as ounces and cups.

 Discover Related Topics ▶ Page Information, Citing and Disclaimer Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.
 Permalink: <a href="https://www.disabled-world.com/fitness/nutrition/serving-size.php">How Much Does One Serving Size Equal</a> Cite This Page (APA): Disabled World.
 (2014, September 12).
 How Much Does One Serving Size Equal.
 Disabled World.
 Retrieved November 30, 2023 from www.disabled-world.com/fitness/nutrition/serving-size.php